 Study Suggests that Older Cars are the Worst Cars for Teens

-Posted on behalf of The Bell Law Firm, PLLC on Sep 30, 2015 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Sep 30, 2015 in Car Accidents

 Some of the worst cars for teens may not be what parents expect.
 While not all parents can afford a new car for their children, a recent study by the Insurance Institute for Highway Safety (IIHS) suggests that older cars lack important types of safety equipment.
 The study also revealed that 48 percent of teens who were fatally killed in motor vehicle crashes were in a vehicle 11 years old or older.